Diocese of Wichita: Emil Kapaun

+In March 2021, Kapaun's remains were identified by the Army from a group of unknown remains at the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.
+His remains were repatriated to Wichita in September 2021 for reburial.

 Education

 The Thomas B. Fordham Institute in 2008 published a study on urban catholic schools in the United States.
 It cited the Wichita Catholic Schools as one of six best examples of urban catholic schools.
 As of 2023, the diocese had 34 primary schools and one pre-school.